BeamStackProj/beamstackproj.github.io/content/en/docs/about/contributing.md

 Follow these instructions if you want to:

-- Become a member of the Beamstack GitHub org (see below)
+- Become a member of the Beamstack GitHub Org (see below)
 - Become part of the Beamstack build teams or release teams
 - Be recognized as an individual or organization contributing to Beamstack

 ### Joining the Beamstack GitHub Org

+- First step is to join the discord channel
+- In the [join-beamstack](https://discord.gg/5jxWcupaQM) channel, create a request to join the org
+- Follow the prompts to get onboarded

+### Contributing to the Beamstack Project

 There are a number of ways to contribute to Beamstack: